 The vineyards came to Panagiotis through his father and generations of wine growers.
-His vision was to continue the family tradition as authentically as possible, and raise awareness on the local indigenous grapes.
-His vinifications are based on healthy and rigorous fruits through dry, biodynamic vinification, and wild fermented and naturally vinified wines, with experimentation of aging in various materials (clay amphoras, cement, old oak).
+His vision was to continue the family tradition as authentically as possible, and raise awareness around the local indigenous grapes.
+His vineyards are bursting with life, and are, by common consent, some of the most vibrant vineyards one has ever seen.
+His wines are based on healthy and rigorous fruits through dry, biodynamic viticulture, and natural vinification protocols, with experimentation of aging in various materials (clay amphoras, cement, old oak).

 - Winery: Sant’Or

 - Focus: Rare indigenous Mavrodafni and Santameriana grapes in natural vinifications